 Driving Under the Influence: A Charge Doesn't Mean Guilt

 If you have been charged with Driving Under the Influence of Alcohol, you need to hire a criminal defense attorney.
-At the O’Malley Law Office, we work with facts and not presumptions.
+At O'Malley and Sawyer, we work with facts and not presumptions.
 We will read your discovery (police report of the circumstances), talk with the District Attorney and the judge to set a trial date, or reach a favorable plea bargain.
 We personally examine all of the evidence in your case.
 After reading everything, we will sit down with you and determine if you were arrested without probable cause, and if the evidence against you supports the DUI charge.
 Whatever we find, we promise to be by your side fighting for you.
 We work hard to present a defense which protects your future and privilege to drive.